Banks weigh on Indian shares, investors await Infosys earnings

 Sentiment was also dampened by a fall in Asian shares as global markets were spooked after the biggest jump in U.S. inflation in 13 years, which stoked concerns about the Federal Reserve exiting pandemic-era stimulus earlier than previously thought.

-In Mumbai trading, the Nifty Bank index (.NSEBANK) which closed 1.35% higher in the previous session, was down 0.5%, while the Nifty IT index (.NIFTYIT) was up 1.78%.
+In Mumbai trading, the Nifty Bank index which closed 1.35% higher in the previous session, was down 0.5%, while the Nifty IT index was up 1.78%.

 Our Standards: The Thomson Reuters Trust Principles.